 A bold leap forward

-That’s where DairyNZ's Leap21 project comes in.
-The aim of Leap21 is to redesign production systems that take into account the many challenges facing our sector, and the varying needs and perspectives of our stakeholders.
+That’s where DairyNZ's Rural Land Use project comes in.
+The aim is to redesign production systems that take into account the many challenges facing our sector, and the varying needs and perspectives of our stakeholders.
 Those stakeholders include farmers, the New Zealand public, the consumers of our products, and the animals.

-Leap21 is about finding integrative systems, starting from an understanding of our stakeholders’ needs and goals.
+It is about finding integrative systems, starting from an understanding of our stakeholders’ needs and goals.
 This project looks at dairying from outside of dairying – seeing it through the eyes of the world.
 Why?
 Because for New Zealand dairy to be sustainable and successful in the long-term, we must make products our communities and the world love, not only for their excellent quality, but also for the way in which they are produced.

 Two new concepts